Universality of estimators for high-dimensional linear models with block dependency: Application

-\begin{remark}[Possibility of extension to lasso/ridge regression] We discuss extending this result to the Lasso and Ridge regressions under the squared loss, as examined in \cite{han2023universality}.
-A key point here is whether the upper bound for the estimator holds, as in Lemma \ref{robus_linf} in the setup in this section.
-In \cite{han2023universality}, the upper bound is derived under the assumption that each element of $X_i$ is independent, so the bound does not apply to our case directly.
-Instead, we can utilize the upper bound under dependent covariates, as in Lemma 7.3 of \cite{lahiry2023universality}, which allows us to show the universality of the Lasso and Ridge regressions. \end{remark}
+\end{theorem} A key point here is whether the upper bound for the estimator holds, as in Lemma \ref{robus_linf} in the setup in this section.
+In \cite{han2023universality}, the upper bound is derived under the assumption that each element of $X_i$ is independent, so the bound does not apply directly to our case.
+Instead, we can utilize the upper bound under dependent covariates, as in Lemma 7.3 of \cite{lahiry2023universality}, which allows us to show the universality of the Lasso and Ridge regressions.